-2 pH Measurement
+2. pH measurement

-2.1 Instrument manual
+2.1.
+Instrument manual

-Standard instrument manuals give excellent an introduction into all practical aspects of pН measurement in the laboratory.
-While it should go without saying that the manual must be studied carefully as a basis of measurement, several important aspects are frequently ignored.
-This may cause inaccuracies and shortens the electrode lifetime unnecessarily.
+Standard instrument manuals give an excellent practical all aspects of introduction into measurement in the laboratory.
+While it should go without saving that the manual must be studied carefully as a basis of measurement, several important aspects are frequently ignored.
+This may cause inaccuracies and shortens the electrode unnecessarily.

-In DatLab 4, the two-point calibration calculations are preformed automatically [see equations in MiPNet12.08].
+In DatLab, the two-point calibration calculations are preformed automatically [see equations in MiPNet12.08].